The page has been translated by Gen AI.

 SRNUnique resource ID in Samsung Cloud Platform

-• In the GPU Server service, it means GPU Server SRN
+• In the GPU Server service, it refers to the GPU Server SRN

 • In the GPU Server service, it refers to the GPU Server name